Information flow (information theory): When

 A when declassification policy regulates when the information can be released.
 Policies of this kind can be used to verify programs that implement, for example, controlled release of secret information after payment, or encrypted secrets which should not be released in a certain time given polynomial computational power.

 Declassification approaches for implicit flows

 An implicit flow occurs when code whose conditional execution is based on private information updates a public variable.
 This is especially problematic when multiple executions are considered since an attacker could leverage the public variable to infer private information by observing how its value changes over time or with the input.

 The naïve approach

-The naïve approach consists on enforcing the confidentiality property on all variables whose value is affected by other variables.
-This method leads to partially leaked information due to on some instances of the application a variable is Low and in others High.

 No sensitive upgrade

-No sensitive upgrade halts the program whenever a High variable affects the value of a Low variable effectively preventing information leakage.
-Since it simply looks for expressions where an information leakage might happen without looking at the context it may halt a program that despite having potential information leakage it never actually leaks information.
+"No sensitive upgrade" halts the program whenever a High variable affects the value of a Low variable.
+Since it simply looks for expressions where an information leakage might happen, without looking at the context, it may halt a program that, despite having potential information leakage, never actually leaks information.

 In the following example x is High and y is Low.